SG1705211/ADT-Sequence/README.md

 This is a file that simulates the ADT-Sequence using dynamic memory.

 # How to use it
-Include the header file `Sequence.h`, and follow the instructions from header file.
+Include the file `Sequence.c`, and follow the instructions from that file.